↑

 Chicken Congee Recipe

+Congee is special, and I always want to honor a dish’s authenticity, so I did a good amount of research before posting this.
 Authentic congee is typically made by cooking rice and water for hours until it reaches a thick porridge-like consistency.
-Congee is special, and I always want to honor the authenticity of a dish, so I did a good amount of research before posting this.
-I learned that, just like with pastina, there are many variations.
-Some people use water while others use chicken stock, veggies are optional, and some versions don’t have any chicken.
+However, just like with pastina, there are many variations.
+Some people use water while others use chicken stock; veggies are optional, and some versions don’t include chicken.
 It’s just a porridge of rice and water.
-I’ve tweaked this recipe several times and still change it up, but this is the version I make the most!
+After much trial and error, this is the version I make the most!

 Ingredients You’ll Need